The Financial Technology Law Review: Denmark

 i Digital marketplaces

-Operators of marketplaces are subject to rules in the Danish Capital Markets Act, which entered into force on 3 January 2018 and implements relevant parts of MiFID.
-Operators of marketplaces need, among others, to apply for a licence with the DFSA.
-The scope of the requirements applicable differ depending on the services provided by an operator to its members.
+Operators of marketplaces are subject to the Danish Capital Markets Act, which entered into force on 3 January 2018 and implements relevant parts of MiFID.
+Among other things, operators of marketplaces need to apply to the DFSA for a licence.
+The scope of the requirements applicable differ depending on the services provided by the operator to its customers (members).

-Because a marketplace is defined as either (1) a regulated market, (2) a multilateral trading facility (MTF) or (3) an organised trading facility (OHF),20 the regulations apply only to platforms where third parties can buy and sell financial instruments.
+Because a marketplace is defined as either a regulated market, a multilateral trading facility (MTF) or an organised trading facility (OHF),24 the regulations apply only to platforms where third parties can buy and sell financial instruments.

-Due to the fact that crypto assets are generally not categorised as either a currency or a security or financial instrument,21 the rules applicable to digital marketplaces do not apply to the provision of crypto assets unless these can be categorised as financial instruments.
-Operators of such digital platforms are subject to the general regulations on competition, marketing, consumer protection, the General Data Protection Regulation (GDPR), protection of intellectual property rights, etc. and the assessment of applicability of financial regulation will be based on the characteristics of both the crypto assets and the services offered on the marketplace.
+Due to the fact that cryptoassets are generally not categorised as either a currency or a security or financial instrument,25 rules applicable to digital marketplaces do not apply to cryptoasset exchanges unless these can be categorised as financial instruments.
+Further to the regulation mentioned above, operators of digital platforms are subject to the general regulations on, inter alia, anti-money laundering (AML), competition, marketing, consumer protection and intellectual property rights protection, as well as to the General Data Protection Regulation (GDPR).
+The assessment of the applicability of financial regulation will be based on the characteristics of both the cryptoassets offered or traded and the services offered on the marketplace.

-Loan-based crowdfunding may require one of two licences: either (1) a payment institution or (2) a credit institution.
-The decisive factor is whether the company operating the crowdfunding platform only transfers funds or whether the company provides the loans.
+Loan-based crowdfunding may require one of two licences: either a payment institution licence or a credit institution licence.
+The decisive factor is whether the company operating the crowdfunding platform only transfers funds or whether it provides loans.

-If the company only transfers funds between parties, the company will most likely need to apply for a licence as a payment institution.23 With a licence to provide payment services, it will be possible to carry out intermediary activities related to payments between two parties, for example by transferring: (1) an initial loan from an investor to a project owner; 2) interest; and (3) repayments.
-The transfer of funds can be initiated in several ways, where the specific way the service is provided will be decisive for what permission is required under the Payments Act.
+If the company only transfers funds between parties, the service provider will most likely need to apply for a licence as a payment institution.29 With a licence to provide payment services, it is possible to carry out intermediary activities related to payments between two parties; for example, by transferring: (1) an initial loan from an investor to a project owner; (2) interest; or (3) repayments.
+The transferral of funds can be initiated in several ways, where the specific way in which the service is provided will be decisive for what permission is required under the Payments Act.

-If the company actually provides the loans (after syndication of the loan givers by receiving deposits from the public), the company will be required to apply for a licence as a credit institution.24
+If the service provider actually provides loans for its own account (after syndication of the lenders by public deposits), it will be required to apply for a licence as a credit institution.30

-The DFSA has emphasised that the financial legislation, besides the aforementioned licence requirements, also imposes further requirements aimed at providers of such platforms and the project owners.
-These include, among others, (1) a requirement to draft a prospectus (conditions precedent); (2) to observe MiFID requirements regarding investor protection (including suitability tests etc.); as well as (3) observing anti-money laundering (AML)-related requirements.25
+The DFSA has emphasised that the financial legislation, in addition to the above-mentioned licence requirements, imposes further requirements on providers of platforms and project owners.
+These may include the observation of MiFID requirements in terms of investor protection (including suitability tests) and requirements related to AML.31

-Equity-based crowdfunding allows investors to invest in specific projects in exchange for ownership of shares or other forms of ownership from the project owner.
-In this connection, investor protection rules will often apply to equity-based crowdfunding.
+Equity-based crowdfunding allows investors to invest in specific projects in exchange for ownership of shares or other forms of ownership interest from the issuer.
+Investor protection rules will often apply to equity-based crowdfunding.
 For example, a project owner or the provider of the platform may be required to prepare a prospectus and carry out suitability tests of the investors before the project can be financed.
-There are different types of permissions depending on the activity being performed because equity-based crowdfunding may both involve a single-purpose initial public offering (IPO)-type transaction and also collective investment scheme related transactions.
-AML and know-your-customer (KYC)-related requirements shall as always be observed.
+There are different types of permissions depending on the activity being performed because equity-based crowdfunding may involve both a single-purpose initial public offering-type transaction as well as collective investment scheme-related transactions.
+AML and know your customer requirements shall as always be observed.

-With a licence as operator of (1) a regulated market,26 (2) an MTF27 or (3) an OHF28 it is possible to provide a platform that connects different project owners, sellers, intermediaries' and investors' interests in buying and selling financial instruments.
+With a licence as operator of a regulated market,32 an MTF33 or an OHF,34 it is possible to provide a platform that connects different project owners, issuers, sellers and intermediary and investor interests in buying and selling financial instruments.

 The decisive factor for which of the three above permits is relevant to the provider of the platform is how the marketplace is set up and which types of financial instruments are traded on the marketplace.

-A licensed investment company31 may, in relation to a crowdfunding platform, be responsible for receiving, transmitting and executing orders relating to financial instruments issued by selected project owners as well as providing investment advice to investors.
+A licensed investment company37 may, in relation to a crowdfunding platform, be responsible for safekeeping assets, receiving, transmitting and executing orders relating to financial instruments issued by selected project owners, and providing investment advice to investors.
 Platforms that have a licence as an investment company can also obtain a licence to participate in the investments with their own funds and to operate an MTF.

-Depending on the type of licence, providers of crowdfunding platforms may need to comply with investor protection rules such as customer categorisation, customer agreements, information obligations, requirements for suitability tests, etc.32
+Depending on the type of licence, providers of crowdfunding platforms may need to comply with investor protection rules such as customer categorisation, customer agreements, information obligations and requirements for suitability tests.38

-Crowdfunding platforms are typically covered by the Money Laundering Act.
-Companies subject to the Act must prepare a risk assessment and, based on this, companies must prepare internal policies and procedures that specifically describe how the company will manage and prevent the risk of being misused for money laundering and terrorist financing.
+Crowdfunding platforms not subject to the Crowdfunding Regulation will typically be covered by the Anti-Money Laundering Act (the AML Act).
+Companies subject to the AML Act must prepare a risk assessment and, based on this, internal policies and procedures that specifically describe how the company will manage and prevent the risk of being misused for money laundering and terrorist financing.

-The company providing a crowdfunding platform must comply with the requirements set out in the Consumer Contracts Act.33 Because peer-to-peer lending platforms usually offer their services online, the consumer protection rules on distance selling must be respected.
-Pursuant to Section 14 of the Act, the provider must give the consumer certain information before entering into a distance selling agreement regarding a financial service.
+The company providing a crowdfunding platform must comply with the requirements set out in the Consumer Contracts Act.39 Because peer-to-peer lending platforms usually offer their services online, the consumer protection rules on distance selling must be respected.
+Pursuant to Section 14 of the Act, the provider must give the consumer certain information before entering into a distance selling agreement on a financial service.

-Collective investment schemes can take many forms including that of an alternative investment fund (AIF) as described above or as an UCITS.
+Collective investment schemes can take on many forms, including that of an AIF or a UCITS.
 It is not possible to locate any special provisions applicable to fintech models falling under the definition of a UCITS.
 Thus, these activities must be considered under the applicable regime for the collective investment scheme in question.
-The legislation and the directives they implement are 'technology neutral', which means that the use of financial technology does neither qualify nor disqualify application of either regulation.
-In other words, the categorisation must be based upon whether the characteristics are defined in the legislation or not, regardless of the use of technology.
-This assessment is based on the Act on Investment Associations, etc.34 for UCITS or the AIFM Act for AIFs as described above.
+The legislation and the directives they implement are 'technology neutral', which means that the use of financial technology neither qualifies nor disqualifies the application of either the Investment Associations, etc. Act40 for UCITS or the AIFM Act for AIFs.
+In other words, the categorisation must be based upon whether the characteristics are defined in the legislation, regardless of the use of technology.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-The DFSA has announced that cryptocurrency is currently not categorised as either a currency or a security or financial instrument under the applicable financial regulatory regime in Denmark.
-As such, there are no specific regulations that apply to the blockchain technology or cryptocurrency.
-Cryptocurrency is only mentioned in the Danish AML Act, which transposes the latest changes set out in the EU Anti-Money Laundering Directive (5th AMLD).
-Crypto assets may be financial instruments or securities as they may very well possess the characteristics of such.
-If a crypto asset has the same aim as a financial instrument, it matters not that it is based on distributed ledger technology (DLT).
-If the crypto asset as an issuance involves a financial aim, is standardised, is transferable and is negotiable, it will most probably be viewed as a financial instrument.
-Again, the regulation is 'technology neutral'.
+The DFSA has announced that cryptocurrency will generally not be categorised as either a currency, a security or a financial instrument under the applicable financial regulatory regime in Denmark41 unless certain criteria apply.
+As such, there are no specific regulations that apply to payment assets issued on the blockchain technology usually referred to as cryptocurrency as cryptocurrency is not viewed as possessing an inherent value or deriving from a specific issuer.
+Cryptocurrency is only mentioned in the AML Act, which transposes the latest changes set out in the EU Anti-Money Laundering Directive (the Fifth AMLD).
+Cryptoassets may be financial instruments or securities as they may very well possess the characteristics of these.
+If a cryptoasset has the same aim as a financial instrument, it matters not that it is based on distributed ledger technology (DLT).
+If the cryptoasset as an issuance involves a financial aim, is standardised, transferable and negotiable, it will most probably be viewed as a financial instrument (usually referred to as a security token).
+Again, the regulation is technology neutral.

-Regulatory initiatives from the EU are escalating this area and currently there is a proposal for a regulation on markets in cryptoassets published 24 September 2020 together with an amending directive.35 The latest developments within the area will undoubtedly be considered as a game changers and contribute to the creation of a level playing field or enhancement of the investor protection, as many of the existing participants will potentially fall under supervision because of a licence requirement.
+Regulatory initiatives from the EU are escalating in this area; a proposal for a regulation on markets in cryptoassets (MiCA) was published on 24 September 2020, together with an amending directive.42 The latest developments within the area will undoubtedly be considered as game changing and will contribute to the creation of a level playing field or enhancement of the investor protection as many of the existing participants will potentially fall under supervision because of a licence requirement.
 Denmark is expected to implement new EU harmonisation well within deadline.

-Due to the absence of a specific regulatory regime, platforms based on trading or exchange of crypto assets (not categorised as financial instruments) are currently not covered by the Danish financial regulation.
-Thus, provision of services with regard to crypto assets does not require any licence etc. Nevertheless, companies providing cryptoasset services must be aware of other applicable legislation such as AML laws, the general Danish marketing regime, contractual regimes, GDPR regimes, consumer protection regimes etc. when providing services in Denmark.
+Due to the absence of a specific regulatory regime, platforms based on the trading or exchange of cryptoassets (those not categorised as financial instruments) are currently not covered by the Danish financial regulation.
+Thus, provision of services with regard to cryptoassets does not require a licence.
+Nevertheless, companies providing cryptoasset exchange or trading services must be aware of other applicable legislation, such as AML laws, the general Danish marketing regime, contractual regimes, GDPR regimes and consumer protection regimes when providing services in Denmark.

-With that being said, it should be repeated that digital assets could be categorised as financial instruments.
-As such, a provider should always assess whether the criteria for qualifying a token or crypto asset as a financial instrument are present (see below).
+That being said, it should be repeated that digital assets could be categorised as financial instruments.
+As such, a provider should always assess whether the criteria for qualifying a token or cryptoasset as a financial instrument are present (see below).

 ii Security tokens